MussaMilanzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 16.
 "Clean Emacs " deletes all files in the current working directory that end with the character with tidle symbol Task 17.
 "Tree" creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Task 18.
 "Life is a series of commas, not periods" lists all the files and directories of the current directory with commas, slash etc
+Task 19.
+"File type: School" Creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.